naivenom/reversing-list/README.md

-It is a list of reversing challenges compiled from different CTF and Malware Binaries, whose content is the binary and solution using <b>r2pipe</b>, <b>IDAPython</b> or just <b>reverse</b> binary in high-level language like Python or C and some writeups!.
+It is a list of reversing challenges compiled from different CTF, whose content is the binary and solution using <b>r2pipe</b>, <b>IDAPython</b> or just <b>reverse</b> binary in high-level language like Python or C and some writeups!.
 It is a list in continuous update so enjoy and learn!.
 # Baby
 | Challenge  | Output and info|
 | ----- | ------ |